-For the initial variable ordering, it is possible to order the BDD variables per synthesis variable, or to interleave the BDD/boolean variables of some synthesis variables.
-This can significantly influences the performance of synthesis.
+In certain cases, it is not only possible to order the BDD variables per synthesis variable, but also to interleave the BDD/boolean variables of some synthesis variables.
+This can significantly influence the performance of synthesis.
 Generally, strongly related synthesis variables should be interleaved.